Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Evolution Equations and Methods

-References \cite{1993NuPhB.406..423S,Volpe:2013uxl,2014PhRvD..89j5004V,2016PhRvD..94c3009B} derive evolution equations for $\varrho$ and \varrhobar which are commonly known as the Quantum Kinetic Equations (QKEs) and involve a Hamiltonian-like operator, $H$.
-As shown in the Supplementary Material, the QKEs may be recast as a tower of evolution equations for the angular moments of the density matrices \cite{2013PhRvD..88j5009Z,2018PhRvD..98j3001D,Johns:2019izj,2020PhRvD.102j3017J}.
+The QKEs may be recast as a tower of evolution equations for the angular moments of the density matrices \cite{2013PhRvD..88j5009Z,2018PhRvD..98j3001D,Johns:2019izj,2020PhRvD.102j3017J}.
 The first three angular moments are more familiarly known as the energy density $E$, the flux vector ${\bf F}$ and the pressure tensor $P$.
 The explicit expressions for these moments are

 where $p=|\mathbf{p}|$, subscripts $a,b\in\{e,\mu,\tau\}$ represent flavor indices, and superscripts $j,k\in\{x,y,z\}$ represent space indices.
 The factor of $4\pi$ in these definition is a normalization convention.
 As the phenomenon of fast flavor transformation is driven by the self-interaction, it is sufficient to write the first two moment evolution equations as